Welfare in Canada

 All four households received the GST/HST credit, which increased in July 2019 with inflation.
 The single person considered employable and the single person with a disability both received $287, while the single parent with one child received $574 and the couple with two children received $876.
 The single person considered employable, the person with a disability, and the single parent also received the full GST/HST credit supplement amount of $151.

 All four households received the Yukon Government Carbon Price Rebate, which was introduced in 2019 to help offset the cost of the federal carbon pollution pricing levy.
 In 2019, one payment of $43 per person, including children, was made in October.

 Changes to welfare incomes

 The graphs below show how the total welfare incomes for each of the four example household types have changed over time.
 The values are in constant 2019 dollars, taking into account the effect of inflation as measured by the national consumer price index.

-The welfare income of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
-Over the last three decades, welfare incomes were reasonably flat but saw marked increases in 1996 and 2008.
-There were also smaller increases between 2013 and 2014, due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
+Trends in the welfare income of a single person considered employable and a single person with a disability follow a similar pattern.
+Over the last three decades, welfare incomes have generally increased, with marked increases in 1997, 2008, 2009, and 2014.
+The 2014 increase was largely the result of the inclusion of several additional social assistance benefits.
+Since 2014 welfare incomes have declined.

-In 2018, welfare incomes for the single person considered employable was $18,507, and that of a single person with a disability stood at $18,093 and $21,747, respectively.
+In 2019, the welfare incomes of a single person considered employable was $18,507, and that of a single person with a disability was $22,161.

-In 2018, the welfare income of the single parent with one child was $34,756, the highest level in the time series, and that of a couple with two children was $50,813.
+In 2019, the welfare income of a single parent with one child was $34,756, the highest level in the time series, and that of a couple with two children was $50,813.